Getting started

 npm start

-is a template shortcut for command line document generation npm run docusaurus graphql-to-doc
+The npm run doc command is a shortcut in the template for command-line document generation: npm run docusaurus graphql-to-doc.

-command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/.
+The npm run start command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/.

-Existing site
+Existing Docusaurus site

-- Node.js version 18.0 or above (which can be checked by running
+- Node.js version 20.0 or above

-- GraphQL.js version 16.0 or above.
+- GraphQL.js version 16.0 or above

 Install the plugin

-plugin to your site installation:
+Add the @graphql-markdown/docusaurus plugin to your site installation:

 npm install @graphql-markdown/docusaurus graphql